HaaaSiiiib/Shortest-path-simulator/README.md

 - In the weighted path algorithms i.e. Dijkstra and A*, click on an unoccupied cell (White) while keeping the **"W"** key pressed to increase the weight of that cell by 1.
 - To **deselect** i.e. to make it into an unoccupied cell (White) use **ctrl+click** or **right click**.
 - After you are done selecting 'S' and 'T', you may press **"spacebar"** to start the visualization of the path-finding algorithm.
-- Press **"R"** to reset the whole grid i.e turn all cells white
+- Press **"R"** to reset the whole grid i.e. turn all cells white
-- Press **"C"** if you just want to clear the path that was created in an earlier execution. ( *THIS DOESN'T AFFECT THE BARRIERS, WEIGHTS, AND START/END POINTS* )
+- Press **"C"** if you want to clear the path created in an earlier execution. ( *THIS DOESN'T AFFECT THE BARRIERS, WEIGHTS, AND START/END POINTS* )

 ## About the two weighted path algorithms Dijkstra and A* :

-There are great similarities in the two algorithms, with the difference being that A* has a heuristic mechanism while Dijkstra does not.
-With the heuristic, A* usually outperforms Dijkstra in speed in finding a path, however, unlike Dijkstra, the path A* finds may not always be the optimal one.
+There are significant similarities in the two algorithms, with the difference being that A* has a heuristic mechanism while Dijkstra does not.
+With the heuristic, A* usually outperforms Dijkstra in speed in finding a path, however, unlike Dijkstra, The path A* finds may not always be the optimal one.